 KidTripster Tip: Get there around 10 a.m., and you’ll practically have the place to yourself.
 Pirate Island gets much busier later in the afternoon when the hot sun is out.
 Also, be prepared to move around a lot.
 You can’t just sit in one lounger and see your kids the whole time, so I recommend not bringing valuables with you.
 Instead get in on the fun with your kids.

 Turks and Caicos has one of the largest reefs in the world, making it a great dive spot.
-And unlimited scuba diving and water sports are all included!
+Unlimited scuba diving and water sports are all included!
 Hear that, tweens and teens!
-There’s also Aquatrikes, LaserPerformance Bug sailboats, Hobie Cats, kayaking, paddleboarding, snorkeling, snuba (snorkeling + scuba), tubing, waterskiing, and glass-bottom boat adventures.
-You also can go out on powerboats or learn to sail.
+There’s also Aquatrikes, LaserPerformance Bug sailboats, Hobie cats, kayaking, paddleboarding, snorkeling, snuba (snorkeling + scuba), tubing, waterskiing, and glass-bottom boat adventures.
+You can go out on powerboats or learn to sail, too.

 KidTripster Tip: Scuba diving is free; however, if you haven’t done enough diving or it’s been a while since you last dove, Beaches will have you take a refresher course.
 Cost: $80.
 Also, the resort charges you for wetsuits.
 Cost: $10.
 So if you plan on diving a lot, consider packing your own.
 If you’re not certified, PADI courses are available.
 Cost: $100 and up.